 Congratulations – you’re a graduate!
 With a good degree in the bag, the world’s your oyster.
 Or is it?
-In cvtoday’s tough job market, where thousands of university leavers are chasing fewer jobs, it’s never been more important to make your CV stand out.
+In today’s tough job market, where thousands of university leavers are chasing fewer jobs, it’s never been more important to make your CV stand out.
 Follow our top ten tips to landing that dream job.

 1. Get noticed – your CV is a golden opportunity to advertise yourself to a potential employer and secure that all important interview.
 The average recruiter spends just 10 seconds on a CV so make it’s clear what you want to do, what you’re good at and what you can do for them.
 Consider including a personal profile or statement.